abhiabhi0/obsidan-programmerCave/LLD/03 - Constructor, Access modifiers, Inheritance.md

 | Default   | Yes   | Yes     | No       | No     |
 | Private   | Yes   | No      | No       | No     |

+---
+## Inheritance:
+-  mechanism that allows one class to acquire all the properties from another class by inheriting the class.
+- represents the IS-A relationship which is also known as a parent-child relationship.